-(Application of Accounting Standard for Fair Value Measurement, etc.) From the beginning of the current fiscal year, we have applied "Accounting Standard for Fair Value Measurement" (ASBJ Statement No.30, July 4, 2019; hereinafter, "Fair Value Accounting Standards"), etc. In accordance with the transitional treatment set forth in Paragraph 19 of Fair Value Accounting Standards and Paragraph 44-2 of "Accounting Standard for Financial Instruments" (ASBJ Statement No. 10, July 4, 2019), we have applied prospectively new accounting policies prescribed by Fair Value Accounting Standards, etc. Consequently, from the current fiscal year, we have adopted the valuation method based on the market price on the closing date of stocks and beneficiary securities with market value that are among other securities, from the previous method that was based on the average market price over a one-month period prior to the closing date.
+(Application of Implementation Guidance on Accounting Standard for Fair Value Measurement, etc.)

+From the beginning of the current fiscal year, we have applied "Implementation Guidance on Accounting Standard for Fair Value Measurement" (ASBJ Statement No.31, June 17, 2021; hereinafter, "Implementation Guidance on Fair Value Accounting Standards"), etc. In accordance with the transitional treatment set forth in Article 27-2 of "Implementation Guidance on Accounting Standard for Fair Value Measurement", we have applied prospectively new accounting policies prescribed by the Implementation Guidance on Fair Value Accounting Standards, etc. There is no impact of this application on the consolidated financial statements.